Fraud & Scams

 • Incorrect spelling or grammar in a text or e-mail

-• Request to “confirm” a Medicare or Social Security number
+• An unsolicited call with a request to “confirm” a Medicare or Social Security number

-• Payment requested in cash, wire transfers, gift cards or cryptocurrency
+• Payment requested in an unusual form of payment such as a wire transfers, gift cards or cryptocurrency

 • Extra payment requested for entitlements such as Medicare or Social Security